Pleasant Hill Boat Club Constitution

 ARTICLE 4 BOARD OF DIRECTORS

-2. Five (5) members of the board shall constitute a quorum.
+2. Five (5) members of the Board and two Club officers shall constitute a quorum.

-3. Members are permitted to attend BOARD meetings.
-Those attending board meetings, other than board members, will be given a specified floor time not to exceed five (5) minutes.
-(Amended 10/1989)
+3. Members are permitted to attend Board meetings.
+Those attending Board meetings, other than Board members, will be given a specified floor time not to exceed five (5) minutes.

 The constitution and by-laws of the club shall at all times strive to promote the best interest and safety of small boat and float boat owners with in this district.